Billos/firefly-iii-leftover-manager/README.md

 The results I have right now, match what I am expecting, but I'm quite new with Fireflyy-iii, and I might have missed some edge cases.

-I'm only updating the amount field of the budgets, so I'm quite confident that I'm not breaking anything.
+I'm only updating the amount field of the budgets, or changing the budget of a transaction, so I'm quite confident that I'm not breaking anything.
 However, keep in mind that this project is a draft, and that I'm not responsible for any loss of data or money.

 ## Roadmap

-Link a paypal transaction to a transaction in another account, update the transaction in main account, and run the rules to link the transaction to the budgets and bills
+Link a paypal transaction to a transaction in another account, update the transaction in main account, and run the rules to link the transaction to the budgets and bills.

+Using the transaction update API should remove the related message in the discord webhook.